 I'm going to write a short summary of what I find remarkable about him, which happens to be his wonderful take on life, namely the importance of thinking and questioning our world.
 Then I'll craft a reference page as the works cited.

-Cover Page
+Reference Page

 Here is my example.
 I start off discussing my topic, "time," and then I focus on a personal experience, written as a personal narrative, that seeks to illustrate my personal definition of "time."